kbrw/reaxt/README.md

   `callback(handler,props,param)` when the wanting handler and props are determined. `param` is any stringifyable object.
 - `reaxt_client_render(props,elemid,param)` have to render the
   good selected component on the client side.
+  - `props` is the initial props used in server rendering,
+  - `elemid` is the element id choosen as parameter of `renderobj.js_render` on server
+  - `param` is the deserialized version of the third parameter of the callback in `reaxt_server_render`

 To understand how they work, let's look at the default implementation of these functions (what happened when they are not implemented).